 Public Interest Scholars are leaders in and out of the classroom.
 Past Loyola scholars have been involved with campus public interest groups and events, and have strong records of academic performance while in law school.
 Alumni have pursued various avenues from large firms to more traditional public interest work after graduation.
 Loyola believes all lawyers can be forces for social justice -- no matter where their careers take them.

-Benefits include, but are not limited to, mentoring opportunities, guaranteed funding for the , one-on-one counseling and support from the Public Interest Law Department, recognition at a faculty luncheon and a network of great alumni.
+Benefits include, but are not limited to, mentoring opportunities, prior consideration for the Summer Public Interest Employment Program (SPIEP)*, one-on-one counseling and support from the Public Interest Law Department, recognition at a faculty luncheon and a network of great alumni.

 For consideration, please submit an additional one to two page statement highlighting your public interest background along with your law school application to the Office of Admissions.
 Scholars are selected based on a combination of merit and commitment.
 If you have any questions, please contact the Admissions Office at 213.736.1074.